Lrodriguez310/Flags4us_assignment1/README.txt

  |`\       /_\ |   \| \
 ______________________________________________________________________________________________________________________________________________________________________________________________________
  9:30am - Project Start
+         I began by setting up the mvc file so that I can do the project with no problems/ individual accounts

  9:37am - I will begin by commenting out the  // "sslPort": 44367 under properties -> launchSettings.json
+          This will allow me to view the page with no issues

  10:00 am - linked project to github using git and add new repository: this will help back up my project